Julie DeNeen is a freelance writer who worked at the administrative offices of a school district, becoming the leading memo-writing lady.

 - The subject line

 Writing the body of a memo is fairly simple.
 Say what you need to say in as few words as possible.
 If you can use bolded subheadings and lists, go ahead and do so, since that will make it easier for your reader to glean the important information quickly.
 Use the same rules and grammar that you would if you were writing an online article.
-Do not use slang words like "gonna" or "wanna".
-Avoid acronyms like "LOL" or "TTL".
+Do not use slang words like "gonna" or "wanna."
+Avoid acronyms like "LOL" or "TTL."
 These are too informal for even an informal memo.

 At the end of your document, sign off like you would a letter.
 Even though you put the "from" information in the header, it is nice to sign it off.
-Since most memos are hard copied, leave a space to sign it.
+Since most memos are hard copied, leave a space to sign them.
 If you send it in an email, that is not necessary.

-Do not use slang words like "gonna" or "wanna".
-Avoid acronyms like "LOL" or "TTL".
+Do not use slang words like "gonna" or "wanna."
+Avoid acronyms like "LOL" or "TTL."
 These are too informal for even an informal memo.

 Different Types of Memos